 9. Update Your Moisturizer

-If you think your skin doesn’t need a moisturizer during the summer months, you are wrong.
-The only difference is that the heavy moisturizers that you used during the winter months will work during summer.
-You need to use a light moisturizer when the weather is warm.
-Pick a non-greasy and lightweight moisturizer (pick one with SPF for daytime use) that will help to lock in the essential moisture of your skin.
+If you think your skin does not need moisturizer during the summer months, you are wrong.
+The only difference is that the heavy moisturizers that you used during winter will not work during summer.
+You need to use light moisturizers when the weather is warm.
+Pick non-greasy and lightweight moisturizers (pick one with SPF for daytime use) that will help lock in the essential moisture of your skin.
 You might need to invest in a good air humidifier to keep your skin moisturized through the summer heat!

 10. Do Not Forget Your Feet

-Your skin doesn’t end at your neck.
+Your skin does not end at your neck.
 Most of us tend to forget our feet.
 Now that you have replaced your winter boots with summer sandals, you need to take care of your feet as well.
 Give yourself a pedicure at home.
 Use a scrub to remove the dead and dry skin cells.
-Moisturize your feet them and don’t forget to apply sunscreen lotion on your them.
+Moisturize your feet, and don’t forget to apply sunscreen lotion on them.

 11. Get Enough Exercise